FALL 2021 PRIVATE VOICE LESSONS

-Find Your Voice!
-The Young Company offers half-hour long private voice lessons Sunday through Friday with a variety of professional and engaging coaches.
-Each student is paired with a specific instructor and continues through 14 lessons.
+Find your voice!
+The Young Company offers half-hour private voice lessons Monday through Friday with a variety of professional and engaging coaches.
+Each student is paired with a specific instructor and weekly lesson time that continues over 12 weeks.
 Throughout these lessons. students explore vocal technique, musicianship, song repertoire, and audition skills.
 Lesson curriculum and song selection are developed between student and instructor and tailored to the student’s specific goals.
 These lessons are a great fit for beginner singers as well as experienced vocalists looking to expand their skill set and experience.